port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/advanced.md

 - Default value: `**/port.yml`
 - Use case:
   - If you want the app to scan a different file than `port.yml` (for example, change configure the app to scan files named `my-port-config.yml` using the pattern `**/my-port-config.yml`);
-  - If you want to limit Port's GitHub app repository traversal to prevent it from scanning sensitive paths in your repository.
+  - If you want the app to ignore `port.yml` files in certain paths.

 </TabItem>